7 Best Cushioned Running Shoes in 2024

 What makes it the best?

-Fourth time’s a charm for Novablast as it’s a versatile trainer that helps us cruise comfortably at any pace.
-Backed up by lab results and runs, it balances stability and a good amount of energy with an insanely plush platform — claiming its rightful place as the best cushioned running shoe.
+The fifth time’s a charm for Novablast as it’s a versatile trainer that helps us cruise comfortably at any pace.
+Backed up by lab results and runs, it balances stability, lightness, and a good amount of energy with an insanely plush platform—claiming its rightful place as the best-cushioned running shoe.

 Sinking into the generous cushioning is pure bliss.
-Its FF Blast+ ECO foam has a heavenly combination of height and softness.
-Our calliper shows an above-average 39.2/30.2 mm stack.
+Its FF Blast MAX foam has a heavenly combination of height and softness.
+Our calliper shows a massive 40.9/33.5 mm stack.
 No matter where we land, our foot is protected from ground impact.
-Our durometer shows it’s 28.7% plusher than average, making it bouncy and comfortable enough for long runs.
+Our durometer shows it’s 38.4% plusher than average, making it propulsive and comfortable even for long runs.

 Despite its skyscraper build, our runs feel supported and balanced.
-Its landing platform is wider than average — significantly in the forefoot with an extra 9.6 mm to find our footing.
-We also gauged its torsional rigidity at 4/5, explaining why the shoe feels stable and propulsive.
+Its landing platform is wider than average, with an extra 8.3/6.9 mm to find our footing.
+We also gauged its torsional rigidity at 4/5, explaining why the shoe feels stable.

 Pros